macsiwase/calendar-sync/README.md

 # calendar-sync
-A simple project that enables two way sync for Google and Microsoft events
+A simple web app that conducts two way sync for Google and Microsoft events